singhalmridul/Tally-ERP9-Cracked/README.md

 Steps to safely download and install cracked version of Tally ERP9 safely on your (Windows 7/8/10/11).

+**For Visual Explanation there is a YouTube Video Link attched at the end of the file.

 Step 1 --> Click on Code and then click on Download ZIP. (as shown in the image below).

 ![image](https://user-images.githubusercontent.com/79533228/158681086-d9034b5a-11bd-4ff0-ac50-e2c32641a5c5.png)